Helping you fly easier with kids – our international airline reviews are here!

 Originating out of Russia, this is another popular consumer ranking site.
 Passengers can rate airlines and airports in a similar fashion to the Skytrax survey and there’s a large open forum section on their website (read: people having a bit of a moan).

 They also rank the budget airlines and airline alliances if this is your interest.

 At the end of the day, an award is only one of many factors that you will use in choosing your airline but clearly, the airline themselves put a lot of kudos on these awards, just be aware of what they mean.

 What’s in an Alliance?

 All information for this article series has been gathered by me from publicly available sources, largely the airlines own websites but also other review platforms.
-Information is correct at time of publishing (May 2015 and subsequent updates), however, airline policies and international airline rules do frequently change so please contact the airline to confirm the information contained here is correct and current prior to making any bookings.
+Information is correct at time of publishing each article which we state in the footnotes, however, airline policies and international airline rules do frequently change so please contact the airline to confirm the information contained here is correct and current prior to making any bookings.